 Castor oil includes ricinoleic acid (which helps increase the scalp's blood flow), encouraging growth.
 Moreover, castor oil also contains antimicrobial properties that fight off nasty intruders (infections and bacteria) away from the scalp, making it the perfect condition for new growth (Harper’s Bazaar).

 Not only does lavender and rosemary oil smell amazing, but they are also known for their incredible health benefits.
 For example, lavender oil (which contains antibacterial properties) and rosemary oil (which has the power to enhance cellular generation) both help to improve your scalp health and contribute to thicker strands (Healthline).

 Are you impressed by the above and wondering where to start?
 The all-natural and vegan ByErim formula of 8 perfectly blended oils sits in the home of over 60,000 people worldwide.
 Check out our homepage reviews to see how ByErim has helped in the overall hair health and thickness of thousands - we can’t wait for you to begin your journey today!

-With over 7 billion searches on ‘what is my hair type?’, it can be easy to get overwhelmed and lost in the pages and pages of results.
-But, from identifying your hair type to learning how to care for it, we’ve got you covered with this ultimate and straightforward guide!
+Did you know that there’s over 7 billion searches on ‘what is my hair type?’
+It can be easy to get overwhelmed and lost in the pages and pages of results.
+But, from identifying your hair type to learning how to best care for it, we’ve got you covered with this ultimate and straightforward guide!